Herbs for Asthma Management

 Resources

 Healthline (Boswellia)Ray Sahelian, M.D.
-(Forskolin Extract Supplements)University of Maryland Medical Center (Asthma)WebMD (Ginkgo Information)National Library of Medicine (Immunology and Homeopathy)Once you identify factors that cause asthma attacks, you can develop ways to reduce triggers and manage your asthma.
-Read more about asthma management.
+(Forskolin Extract Supplements)University of Maryland Medical Center (Asthma)WebMD (Ginkgo Information)National Library of Medicine (Immunology and Homeopathy)Understanding how and when to take your asthma inhalers is vital to prevent the symptoms of asthma and manage asthma flare-ups.